Using SMART Goals to Adapt to a Demanding World

 - Time-bound: Deadlines inspire action!
 You want to know exactly when you want to reach your goal.

-I did have to do a little bit of coaching about what was too much or too little time for an activity each day.
+I did a bit of coaching about what was too much or too little time for an activity each day.
 For my tennis player, 5 minutes of jumping rope every week doesn’t do much for your agility.
 But it’s also not necessary to do a full hour.
 And for my dancer, 20 minutes of stretching every day is better than 2 hours once a week.
 We also talked through having stretch goals that pushed them to work harder, but also keeping them realistic.

 Once they had their own plans, off they went!
 They printed out the worksheets and taped them to their bedroom walls.
 Every single day, they knew what to do, and how much time they needed to work on their tasks.
 And by sticking to their plans, they could see clear improvements every week, which inspired them to do more.